kylematsuda/pomelo/README.md

 so lots of opportunities for me to learn (/get really confused)!

 For now, I don't plan to touch modules or imperative stuff (see [Scope](https://github.com/kylematsuda/pomelo#scope) below).
-However, just trying to implement the Core semantics is plenty for me at this point.
+However, just trying to implement the Core is plenty for me at this point.

 ### Some SML resources